Tama (cat): Sun-tama-tama

 "Sun-tama-tama" (a pun on "Santama", lit. "third Tama") was a calico cat sent for training in Okayama.
 Sun-tama-tama was considered as a candidate for Tama's successor, but the Okayama Public Relations representative who had been caring for Sun-tama-tama refused to give the cat up, writing, "I will not let go of this child, she will stay in Okayama."

 As of September 2018, Sun-tama-tama is working as the stationmaster in Naka-ku, Okayama and appears occasionally on Tama's Twitter account.

 Yontama

 On January 6, 2017, the 10th anniversary of Tama's installment as stationmaster, Yontama ("Fourth Tama"), an eight-month-old calico, was introduced as Nitama's subordinate and the new stationmaster of Idakiso Station, the station Nitama trained at, on Nitama's days off.
+On January 6, 2026, she was promoted, with 9 years and 8 months, to Station Master.
+As of September 2026, she has Wednesdays and Thursdays off, and is on shift at Kishi Station on other days.

 Gotama

-On January 7th, 2025, Gotama ("Fifth Tama"), a four-year old calico, was introduced as a second subordinate to Nitama, and would work two days at Kishi Station and two days at Idakiso Station.
+On January 7, 2025, Gotama ("Fifth Tama"), a four-year-old calico, was introduced as a second subordinate to Nitama, who would work at Kishi Station and Idakiso Station.
+As of September 2026, she has Mondays and Fridays off, and is on shift at Idakiso Station on other days.

+Rokutama

+On January 7, 2026, Rokutama ("Sixth Tama"), a calico born in May 2025, was announced as a new cat employee.
+As of September 2026, she is on shift at Idakiso Station and Kishi Station for two days each, and has weekends and Tuesdays off.